-Closed-door negotiations by unelected bureaucrats are fast replacing open government by elected representatives.
-To regain U.S. independence (sovereignty), U.S. leaders must heed U.S. law.
-The House of Representatives alone has Constitutional authority to regulate commerce with foreign nations (Article II, Section 2; the Treaty Provision requires 2/3rds Senate approval).
+Closed-door negotiations by the un-elected are fast replacing open government by elected representatives.
+To regain American sovereignty (independence), U.S. leaders must heed the Constitution.
+The House of Representatives alone has the authority to regulate commerce with foreign nations (Article II, Section 2; the Treaty Provision requires 2/3rds Senate approval).

 - Wages are stagnant.

 - The average person’s standard of living is falling.

 - America’s preeminent position among the nations has slipped.

 In Abraham Lincoln’s day, southern slave-holders were the “Free-Traders.”
 Lincoln did not believe economic progress requires a permanent peasant-class (the feudal rationale for slavery).
 He campaigned to retain protective tariffs: